omegacoreFLL/PythFinder/README.md

 As described in the [Create a Robot](#create-a-robot) section, these changes will be automatically applied at the start of the simulation.
 For an in-depth explanation of the constants, see the [documentation](#advanced-usage).

 The second way is through the interface menu (**NOT FULLY IMPLEMENTED YET**) with joystick control.
-This is a more 'on-the-go' change, and will reset everytime you restart the simulator.
+This is a more 'on-the-go' change and will reset every time you restart the simulator.

 ## Advanced Usage